Whatcom Community College

 Western Washington University College Quest

-National Student Leadership Conference on Medicine & Health Care, University of Washington, July and August
+National Student Leadership Conference on Medicine & Health Care

-At the National Student Leadership Conference on Medicine & Health Care, students perform clinical rounds, learn medical examination and surgical techniques, and participate in diagnosis and treatment while solving the mystery of a fatal outbreak of an illness sweeping the nation.
-High school students grapple with controversial medical issues, learn about today’s health care challenges and explore advanced scientific research in areas such as cancer and HIV/AIDS.
+At the National Student Leadership Conference on Medicine & Health Care, high school students develop the skills and knowledge for a future career in medicine with experiential simulations.
+They perform clinical rounds, learn medical examination and surgical techniques, and participate in diagnosis and treatment while solving the mystery of a fatal outbreak of an illness sweeping the nation.
+Students grapple with controversial medical issues, learn about today’s health care challenges and explore advanced scientific research in areas such as cancer and HIV/AIDS.

 Providence High School Summer Program